Heath Farm School was opened in 1993, and for many years it has been a positive force in re-engaging young people in their learning.

 Take a tour of Heath Farm School

-Watch real life stories from pupils, parents, and foster carers on a 3 minutes tour around Heath Farm School in Kent.
+Watch real life stories from pupils, parents and foster carers on a 3 minutes tour around Heath Farm School in Kent.

 Find out what makes it unique.
-For vulnerable children and young people from London and the South East: Heath Farm’s approach takes each individual and ensures they can achieve their best: not just from an academic perspective but socially and emotionally to become responsible and happy teenagers – ready to move on to a college place, work, apprenticeship or 6th form.
+For vulnerable children and young people from London and the South East: Heath Farm’s approach takes each individual and ensures they can achieve their best.
+Not just from an academic perspective but socially and emotionally to become responsible and happy teenagers – ready to move on to a college place, work, apprenticeship or 6th form.

-Our School is part of the Acorn Care and Education group catering for pupils with emotional and behavioural needs from primary to 16 years.
+Our School is part of the Acorn Education and Care group catering for pupils with emotional and behavioural needs from primary to 16 years.
 A large proportion of our pupils are fostered through Heath Farm Family Services, who work with various LA’s to identify fostering and school opportunities for some of our most vulnerable youngsters.
 Pupils are brought to school either by minibus or taxi from a wide area of the County and taught in small classes with a high level of support.